 Time and time again, studies have shown that eyewitness identification is unreliable.
-In a study of 300 convictions that have been overturned due to DNA exoneration, eyewitness identification was a contributing factor of false conviction in over 70 % of cases [4].
+In a study of 300 convictions that have been overturned due to DNA exoneration, eyewitness identification was a contributing factor of false conviction in over 70 % of cases [5].
 Although eyewitness identification does not carry much weight among those trained in cognitive psychology, juries and judges do not have the knowledge regarding memory that psychologists have, and still hold an eyewitness identification as strong evidence against a suspect.
 There has been a push in recent years to bridge this gap between scientific knowledge and commonly-held beliefs among the general public by determining how to construct police lineups to minimize false identifications without sacrificing true identifications.

-There have been many different procedures proposed to improve upon eyewitness identification, including sequential instead of simultaneous presentation, different instructions given to the witness, implementing a double-blind procedure, and having a standardized way of choosing fillers to include in the lineup.
+Many different procedures have been proposed to improve upon eyewitness identification including sequential instead of simultaneous presentation, different instructions given to the witness, implementing a double-blind procedure, and having a standardized way of choosing fillers to include in the lineup.
 These differences are generally measured in a lab setting, however, there is debate about how to best analyze these different procedures.

-Some psychologists have turned to ROC curves (Receiver operating characteristic) to analyze how true and false positive rates change over different confidence ratings [15][6][13].
+Some psychologists have turned to ROC curves (Receiver operating characteristic) to analyze how true and false positive rates change over different confidence ratings [16][7][14].
 In machine learning, these curves are commonly used to assess binary classification systems across different threshold settings.
 The true positive rate is plotted on the y-axis with the false positive rate plotted on the x-axis.
-An ideal ROC curve lies high above the positive diagonal [5][7].
-In the context of a binary classification problem in the Machine Learning discipline, where threshold values can be set to many different values and false positive and true positive classifications are clearly defined, it is a useful tool.
+An ideal ROC curve lies high above the positive diagonal [6][8].
+In the context of a binary classifier, ROC analysis is a useful tool.
 However, there are fundamental differences between the eyewitness identification problem and a typical classification problem.
-These differences have led to a divide between psychologists regarding the correct way to interpret lineup experimental results, and it is extremely important to reconcile these differences and determine a statistically-sound procedure for analyzing this type of data.
+These differences have led to a divide between psychologists regarding the correct way to interpret lineup experimental results.
+It is extremely important to reconcile these differences and determine a statistically-sound procedure for analyzing this type of data.

-For instance, when the question of sequential versus simultaneous was first addressed experimentally, the results showed that sequential procedures were 'better' in terms of both the true positive and false positive rate, although at first the decrease in false positive rate was dismissed as insignificant [2].
+For instance, when the question of sequential versus simultaneous was first addressed experimentally, the results showed that sequential procedures were 'better' in terms of both the true positive and false positive rate, although at first the decrease in false positive rate was dismissed as insignificant [3].
 However, incorporating the confidence statements and constructing a ROC curve can lead to concluding that simultaneous procedures lead to better results.
-Additionally, after adding confidence bands to the ROC curves comparing sequential and simultaneous lineups, the difference between the two types of lineups was indistinguishable [4].
+Additionally, after adding confidence bands to the ROC curves comparing sequential and simultaneous lineups, the difference between the two types of lineups was indistinguishable [5].
 The estimated uncertainties made optimistic assumptions, and removing these assumptions would lead to even larger confidence bands.